A. Choice of Plan

 For a small investment, Premier Plan offers comprehensive benefits with higher claim limits.
 You will receive up to $2,000,000 protection for medical expenses incurred whilst overseas for Sickness or Injury sustained overseas, double indemnity of a maximum of $1,000,000 for accidental death due to public transport accident while overseas, unlimited emergency medical evacuation benefit as well as many other benefits as listed in the Summary of Benefits.

 Q: How soon can I activate Travel Guard?

 Travel Guard can be activated up to 90 days prior to departure from Singapore.

-Q: How can I activate Travel Guard if I am departing over the weekends or after office hours?
+Q: How can I activate Travel Guard if I am departing over the weekends / after office hours?

-You can activate Travel Guard through our online Buy Now portal or our Apple app.
+You can activate Travel Guard through our online Buy Now portal or our mobile apps which you can either download from the iTunes store or Google Play Store.
 Activation is immediate once we receive full payment via your credit card.